 Nanotechnology in HIV Treatment

 Nanotechnology is the science and engineering of structures that are 1–100 nm in size.
 Nanomedicine is a branch of medicine which is employed in preventive, diagnostic and therapeutic purposes.
 Using nanoparticles, effective timely release of drugs to the infected areas/organs are possible which improves specificity of drug action.
 HIV/AIDS patients face a major problem where the virus resides in latent reservoirs makes it hard to reach for drugs.
-Nanoparticles has the ability to travel through the body with less interruption which aids in effective release of drugs at HIV virus reservoirs at the specific target.
+Nanoparticles can travel through the body with less interruption which aids in effective release of drugs at HIV virus reservoirs at the specific target.
 Therapeutic nanoparticles have higher specificity for the drug targets which enhances the treatment efficiency and better cure for the affected individual.

 - Track 1-1 Drug Delivery System